 - Intended to commit a battery (the unpermitted touching);

-- Took some type of overt action towards accomplishing that intent; and
+- Took some type of overt action toward accomplishing that intent; and

 - Came reasonably close to committing the battery.